fuzzylabs/edge-vision-power-estimation/model_training/README.md

 The [`run.py`](run.py) script orchestrates the following training pipeline:

-1. Pulls the training dataset from DagsHub.
+1. Uses the training dataset found on the local system for training.
 2. Initiates the training of 3 power consumption and 3 runtime prediction models.
 3. Logs metrics and artifacts to MLFlow's experiment tracker.
-4. Saves the final model to the MLFlow model server.

 ![training_process](assets/training_process.png)